samba-team/samba/SECURITY.md

 Please report all security issues or defects to security@samba.org and **never** on IRC, public mailing lists or in Bugzilla!

-Once reported and if warrented by the specific issue, the Samba Team will follow the process outlined in https://wiki.samba.org/index.php/Samba_Security_Process to produce a security release.
+Once reported and if warranted by the specific issue, the Samba Team will follow the process outlined in https://wiki.samba.org/index.php/Samba_Security_Process to produce a security release.